Chief Economist

 A marketing plan is useful to many people in a business.
 It can help to:

-• Gain commitment to a strategy
+• Identify sources of competitive advantage• Gain commitment to a strategy

 • Get resources needed to invest in and build the business